ashleyjr/TempThrowie/README.md

       - When the buffer is fully drained the left hand side contains the first byte recieved and right hand side contained the last byte recieved

-   - The string is written to the database
+   - The string is written to a log file

-      - The table written to is called YYYYMMDD
+      - The file is called **throwie_YYYYMMDD_HHSS.log**

          - Y = Year
          - M = Month
          - D = Day

-      - If the table does not exist it will be created
+         - H = Hour (24h)
+         - M = Minute

+      - The file is located in the same directory as the script

 #### Analysis Script